AnhNhan/Converge/docs/architecture/Entity Generation Stuff Thingy.md

  - `generateTransactionValue(SingleTypeSpec) : de.anhnhan.php.ast::Class`
    - This function returns a `Class` instance since it contains a few constants and specializations

-Should any other functions be encountered, an error is emitted.
+Should any other functions be encountered (speak: non-existing), an error is emitted.

+The purposeof these two functions is to generate additional program elements from existing structs.

 ### Embedded Functions